alkampfergit/personal-blog/codewrecks/content/post/old/2010/05/a-quick-look-at-ndepend.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image_thumb4.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2010/05/image4.png)

-In project Iâ€™ve analyzed I have a couple of assemblies in the zone of pain (I do not worry about them, because they are the Entities of my project and I know that they are there :).
-All the other projects are going quite well because Iâ€™ve used DI and IOC extensively, so I have loose coupling between types.
+In project I've analyzed I have a couple of assemblies in the zone of pain (I do not worry about them, because they are the Entities of my project and I know that they are there :).
+All the other projects are going quite well because I've used DI and IOC extensively, so I have loose coupling between types.

 After this graph NDepends lists for each one of the assembly the list of dependencies, both Depends on and Is referenced by.
 Then you can find the resul of all CQL queries that contains warning of code.